sxntixgo/HC23-hexdle/README.md

 # Running Local

-To run the applications locally, make a copy one of the config env files (i.e. `.env-tuesday1`) and name it `.env`, and run the following command to star the docker images:
+To run the applications locally, make a copy one of the config env files (i.e. `.env-tuesday1`) and name it `.env`, and run the following command to start the docker image:

 ```bash
 docker compose -f docker-compose-local.yml up